- New Boxcryptor for iOS version

 - Browse other cloud providers that do not have their own Files App integration

-- New files will inherit the encryption status of their parent location.
+- New files and folders will inherit the encryption status of their parent location.

 How to Recognize Encrypted Files

 Boxcryptor allows you to have encrypted and unencrypted files and folders.
 Within the Files app, the encryption status is shown with the help of Tags: